Clinical Knowledge

 Glibenclamide, glipizide, gliclazide, glimepiride.

-Prehospital Risk
+Prehospital risk

-HIGH hypoglycaemia risk — can cause prolonged, rebound hypoglycaemia.
+Can cause prolonged, rebound hypoglycaemia.
 Consider hospital transport for observation.

 Note